statpascal/emul99/readme.md

     fdc_dsk3 = ../diskimages/ucsd_pascal_editor_filer_2.dsk

 An internal 80x24 screen image is maintained at memory address 2000h.
-The simulator provides a flag "pcode_screen80" to use this image instead of or in addition to the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text:
+The emulator provides a flag "pcode_screen80" to use this image instead of or in addition to the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text: